Women at the Olympic Games

-Women’s participation in the Olympic Winter Games (2014)
+Women’s participation in the Olympic and Youth Olympic Games

 Women in leadership

-The International Olympic Committee encourages NOCs and IFs to increase the number of women in decision-making positions.
-This section shows statistics of the number of women on Executive Boards at the IOC, in NOCs and in IFs.
+The International Olympic Committee, in addition to improving its own internal balance, encourages NOCs and IFs to increase the number of women in decision-making positions.
+This section shows statistics of the number of women on Executive Boards and decision-making positions at the IOC, in NOCs and in IFs.

 The International Olympic Committee

-Currently, there are four women on the IOC Executive Board out of fifteen Members.
+The IOC EB has seen an increase in female members from 21.4 per cent in 2017 to 30.8 per cent in 2018.
+There are currently four women on the IOC Executive Board out of fifteen Members.
 In 1990, the first woman ever was elected to the Board, Flor Isava Fonseca from Venezuela.
 In 1997, Anita DeFrantz became the first female IOC Vice-President.
-More and more women are also chairing IOC commissions.
-Currently, seven of the 26 IOC commissions are chaired by women (27%).

 National Olympic Committees

-In 2015, 11 NOCs had a woman president and 30 had a woman Secretary General.
-Twenty-seven NOCs (of 135 who participated in the IOC survey) had 30 per cent or more women on their Executive Board.
+In 2015, twenty-seven NOCs (of 135 who participated in the IOC survey) had 30 per cent or more women on their Executive Board.
 Sixty-two NOCs had less than 20 per cent women on their Executive Boards and 10 NOCs still had no women on their Executive Board.